developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     </SapCustomization>

-Note: Such changes will have impact on all pages Modify page at client side by running script
+Note: Such changes will have impact on all pages

+### Modify Page at Client Side

+Modify Page at Client Side by running script

 Enterprise Browser 2.0 support running a client-side script designed by user to customize the page.
-Refer SAP Page Action  {eddy to add link to SAP page action n}
+Refer SAP Page Action

-### Page Actions
+#### Page Actions

 An enterprise user may require to run some scripts or associate some Enterprise Browser actions such as (HOME, quit) when a SAP page loaded contains a text that is matching with user provided input.